killerkpoke/TerminalDevConfig/README.md

 Download or create the .wezterm.lua file into the home directory. if you created it then copy/paste the code to the lua file.

 ## Micro config
+Opening micro and using the Ctrl+E combination for type into the shell and set the following:
-Using the grovbox default color scheme: set colorscheme grovbox
+- set colorscheme grovbox
+- set softwrap true
+- set ruler true
+- set autoindent true

 ## Helix Config
 ### Base config and theme